marcelbonnici/final-project-megabloks/plan.md

 Task deliverables for Milestone-1 (21/11 to 25/11):-
-1. [] Senthil - Get communication with camera up and running and come up with a very clear comuter vision plan for the system.
+1. [x] Senthil - Get communication with camera up and running and come up with a very clear computer vision plan for the system.
 Explore all baxter camera apis avaible in baxters.
-2. [] Marcel -  Read up on force control,
-      find out topics in RoS for force controls, check these on real baxter gripping and pushing blocks.
+2. [x] Marcel -  Read up on force control, find out topics in RoS for force controls, check these on real baxter gripping and pushing blocks.
 The robot should be able to pick up and grip megablocks from hardcoded locations by the end of this milestone
-3. [] Luxi -  Read up on trajectory generation,
+3. [x] Luxi -  Read up on trajectory generation,
       Show the robot following a hardcoded
       trajectory.
-4. [] Allie - Setup the simulation world in gazebo Check on collision properties and how it affects the grippers.
+4. [x] Allie - Setup the simulation world in gazebo Check on collision properties and how it affects the grippers.
 Setup up small scripts automating redundant tasks
-5. [] All - Go through all of baxter turtorials
+5. [x] All - Go through all of baxter turtorials

+Task deliverables for Milestone-1 (26/11 to 29/11):-
+1. [] Allie and Luxi - Write node / nodes for trajectory planning and execution
+2. [] Marcel - Write a node for gripper control and pushing down blocks for clippping against blocks
+3. [] Senthil - Write a node for computer vision.
+The camera should be both intrinsically and extrinsically calibrated and blocks should be detected and the location and orientation (x,y, theta) of the block should be given out by the node
+4. [] All - Integrate all code and get a simple version of the whole project running.

 Template:-
 1. []                                              -        -